 Wilson County, the City of Wilson and other county municipalities are working in coordination with NCDOT to develop a county wide Comprehensive Transportation Plan.

-The Street Division maintains 24 employees and is responsible for the installation, maintenance, repair and revitalization of streets, street sweeping, curb and gutter, side walks, curb trimming, snow and ice removal, pothole patching, storm removal and driveways repairs.
+The Streets Division maintains 24 employees and is responsible for the installation, maintenance, repair and revitalization of streets, curb and gutter, sidewalks, curb trimming, snow and ice removal, pothole patching, storm removal and driveways repairs.

 Sidewalks are constructed and maintained in compliance with Handicap Access (ADA) and Public Building regulations.

 Curb & Gutter and Driveway – Construction & Maintenance

 Construction and maintenance replacement as require for public safety.Street Cleaning and Curb Cutting

 The streets are swept, curb cut and cleaned on a regular cycle.

 Potholes are taken care of as soon as they are detected by the city staff or reported by the public.